Lectionary Bible Studies and Sermons

 So then, we who seek to make known the mercy of God to a lost humanity, can do so in the sure knowledge that the worst sinner can be forgiven.
 We have the right to announce the forgiveness of God to all.

 What then is the message we are privileged to proclaim?
 Jesus Christ came to this earth and stood with a lost and broken humanity.
-He stood with us here that we might stand with him there.
+He stood with us here that we might stand with him in eternal glory.

 Discussion